 Looking for the most brilliant games for the iPad, iPhone and iPod touch?
-With reviews, videos and download links, read on for the 94 best games ever released for the iPad & iPhone.
+With reviews, videos and download links, read on for the 100 best games ever released for the iPad & iPhone.
 From strategy and action to puzzles and roleplaying games, these are the very finest iOS gaming apps.
 If you want to read about specific genres of game - fighting games, shooting games, RPGs and so on - there are direct links at the bottom of this page.
-Updated 5 December 2014 to add ALONE... (in the side-scrolling games section) and Agricola (in the board games section).
+Updated 8 January 2015 to add The Banner Saga... (in the RPG section), Vainglory (in the fighting/shooting games section), The Silent Age and Phoenix Wright: Ace Attorney - Dual Destinies (both in the adventure/story games section) and Helix (in the casual games section).

 When the iPhone first came out, publishers thought nothing of charging a tenner for a half-hearted port of a console game.
 But gamers soon cottoned on to the sub-£1 impulse purchase, and prices plunged.
 After a rash of ad-supported freebies and aggressive in-app purchases, things seem to be settling around the £1.99 mark - and may be heading upwards.
 (But see also our roundups of the best free iPhone apps, the best free iPad apps, the best free iPhone games and the best free iPad games.)

 More importantly, perhaps - and although it has its problems with cloning - iOS is no longer considered the poor cousin of console and PC platforms.
 Angry Birds showed the world that mobile games can be astonishingly commercial, but they can be critical successes too.
 The games on this list are inspired, well-written, funny, and occasionally even moving.

 Let's get on to the games reviews.
 What are the best games for iPad and iPhone?